 Christina attended Lawrence High School where she played varsity basketball and volleyball.
 After graduation, she moved on to

-in-district Haskell Indian Nations University, where she persevered through severe depression to achieve an Associate's degree in Community Health.
+in-district Haskell Indian Nations University, where she persevered through low mental health to achieve an Associate's degree in Community Health.
 She then transferred to Arizona State University, where she earned a Bachelor's degree in Public Health.
 Most recently, Christina graduated with a Master's in Public Health Management from the University of Kansas Medical Center in May 2020.

 Christina lives in Lawrence and currently works for a university as a part of thier COVID-19 response team, where her and her coworkers operate a program that serves as another barrier in preventing students and staff from coming onto campus if they have any signs or symptoms of COVID-19.
 She is running to bring public health expertise to state government during a time of unprecedented crisis, and to protect Kansans who are impoverished as she once was.